iyougeen/EnglishQuizTelegramBot/README.md

 ```shell
 cp .env.example .env
 ```
+3. In .env file
+  - set DJANGO_SECRET_KEY variable with your secret key.
+  - set DJANGO_SUPERUSER_PASSWORD, DJANGO_SUPERUSER_USERNAME, DJANGO_SUPERUSER_EMAIL with your values to create Django superuser.
-3. In .env set DJANGO_SECRET_KEY variable with your secret key.
-If you need you can change other env variables on your own.
+  - if you need you can change other env variables on your own values.

 4. Then compose and build docker project
 ```shell